A low sugar green vegetable smoothie bowl made without fruit and packed with protein. It’s surprisingly sweet and delicious! Dairy free, vegan, paleo.

 - 2 tsp chia seeds

-- 1/2 cup coconut milk or water (carton coconut milk, not canned)
+- 1/2 cup coconut milk or water (carton, not canned)

-- 1 scoop vanilla protein powder (I typically use Sunwarrior Warrior Blend)
+- 1 scoop vanilla protein powder (I like Sunwarrior Warrior Blend)

 - 1/4 tsp ground cinnamon

-- 2-3 tsp almond butter (or any nut butter you like)*
+- 2-3 tsp almond butter (or any variety)

-- 1 x chopped nuts and/or seeds (for crunch and extra healthy fats)
+- Chopped nuts and/or seeds (to provide crunch and fats)

 *for a nut-free version of this smoothie bowl, simply replace the nut butter with some coconut butter or a seed butter e.g. pumpkin seed butter, tahini, etc. It will still be absolutely delicious!